 Spending money is the easy part.
 However, most businesses spend more than they need to because they don't have a system in place to manage their spending.
 With proper spend control, you'll increase efficiency by determining what can be spent and on what activities, who can approve it, and so on.

-Understanding business spend is important for an organization's budgeting and forecasting process.
+Understanding business spend is important for an organisation's budgeting and forecasting process.
 Without knowing how much you're spending on certain categories of goods and services; it's impossible to predict what your expenses will be in future periods.
 This lack of spend visibility makes it difficult to plan for capital expenditures and other investments that require planning.
 If you don't know how much you're spending now, how can you predict what your needs will be in the future?

 The impact of uncontrolled and unmanaged spending on a business can have dire consequences, and even lead to collapse.
 Here are five of the major issues caused by unmanaged business spend.